alexandrainst/danlp/docs/docs/datasets.md

 corpus = dacoref.load_as_conllu(predefined_splits=True)
 ```

-The dataset can also be download directly:
+The dataset can also be downloaded directly:

 [Download dacoref](http://danlp-downloads.alexandra.dk/datasets/dacoref.zip)